cloudmesh/cloudmesh-analytics/manual.md

 setting up firewalls and alike.
 This is out of the scope of his project at this time.
 Please be carful while using our demonstrations.

+Also, the variety of sklearn APIs is currently restricted on linear model.
+To integrate classification model, clustering model and other machine learning models, an abstraction of functionality of sklearn APIs is needed.

 ## Appendix

 ### main.py